Paul Brown: Departure from Cleveland

 Out of football for the first time since 1930, Brown spent the next five years away from the sidelines, never once attending a Browns contest.
 As the team's vice president, he spoke little to Modell, only briefly doing so in 1963 to discuss scouting; Modell explained in 1964 that he did not order Brown to carry out any major responsibilities as it "would have been ludicrous to give a man of his stature piddling assignments."
 While he was secure financially, Brown's frustration grew with each passing year.
 "It was terrible", he later recalled.
 "I had everything a man could want: leisure, enough money, a wonderful family.
 Yet with all that, I was eating my heart out."
 Because Brown was still receiving his annual salary and liked to play golf, it was said that the only two people who made more money playing golf were Arnold Palmer and Jack Nicklaus.

 Brown explored coaching possibilities, but he was mindful not to put himself in a position where his control might be challenged as it had been in Cleveland.
-In 1963, the New York Titans of the American Football League (AFL) offered him the head coach job for $50,000 but failed.
-Four years later, the AFL, which had formed to compete against the NFL, put a new franchise in Cincinnati.
-Brown had the third-largest stake in the team, and was the front man for the ownership group.
-He became general manager and head coach, and was also given the right to represent the team in all league matters, a key element of control for him.
+In 1963, the Titans of New York of the American Football League (AFL) offered him the head coach job for $50,000 but failed.